 After meeting with each party, the administrative officer will objectively revaluate all relevant evidence, including both inculpatory and exculpatory evidence and ensure that any credibility determinations made are not based on a person's status as a Complainant, Respondent, or witness.
 The administrative officer will take care to exclude from consideration any evidence that the administrative officer determines should be ruled inadmissible based on the objections and arguments raised by the parties in their respective written responses to the investigation report.
 The administrative officer will resolve disputed facts using a preponderance of the evidence (i.e.., "more likely than not") standard and reach a determination regarding whether the facts that are supported by a preponderance of the evidence constitute one or more violations of the policy as alleged in the Formal Complaint.

-Thereafter, the administrative officer will consult with any College official and the Title IX Coordinator, in the manner specified in Section XVI.A.8 and will prepare and transmit a written decision in the manner as specified in Section XVI.A.9 which shall serve as a resolution for purposes of informal resolution.
+Thereafter, the administrative officer will consult with any College official and the Title IX Coordinator will prepare and transmit a written decision which shall serve as a resolution for purposes of informal resolution.

-Transmittal of the administrative officer's written determination concludes the administrative adjudication, subject to any right of appeal as specified in Section XVIII.
+Transmittal of the administrative officer's written determination concludes the administrative adjudication, subject to any right of appeal.

-Although the length of each administrative adjudication will vary depending on the totality of the circumstances, the College strives to issue the administrative officer's written determination within twenty-one (21) days of the transmittal of the initiating written notice specified in this Section XVI.B.
+Although the length of each administrative adjudication will vary depending on the totality of the circumstances, the College strives to issue the administrative officer's written determination within twenty-one (21) days of the transmittal of the initiating written notice.

-XVII.
 The Dismissal During Investigation or Adjudication